bramvansmoorenburg/mandelbrot-set/README.md

 # mandelbrot-set
-generating images from the mandelbrot set.
+generating images from the mandelbrot set. calculates the value for each pixel and generates a png file.

 ##  single
 generate a single mandelbrot set image